divio/divio-cloud-docs/how-to/includes/django-deploy-quickstart-common-steps.rst

 ..  important::

-    Check the Git branch for the Test environment in the *Environments* view of your project, and if necesssary, change it to ``main`` to match the local repository.
+    Check the Git branch for the Test environment in the *Environments* view of your project, and if necessary, change it to ``main`` to match the local repository.